Sunrise from kanchenjunga

 Trekking expenses, permits, flight costs, and accommodation during the Trek are fixed.
 However, domestic transfers, guides, and porters cost less per person as group size increases.
 So, the number of people in your trekking group also determines the price of trekking at Kanchenjunga Base Camp.

 Generally, higher demand increases the cost of any product or service.
 Multiple factors are at play here.
-There are many tourists and trekkers during the best time for the Kanchenjunga trek: Autumn and Spring—the overall cost of accommodation and transportation spikes during these months.
+There are many tourists and trekkers during the best time for the Kanchenjunga trek —Autumn and Spring—and the overall cost of accommodation and transportation spikes during these months.
 If you plan to trek during these times, your Trek cost will be higher.
 Alternatively, the price will be relatively low if you plan your tour during the low season (Winter and Summer).

 Duration of the Trek

 The standard duration of the Trek is 14 days.
 This typical itinerary includes an additional tour of Yalung Base Camp.
-We can custom-create your itinerary based on your requirements.
+We can create a custom itinerary based on your requirements.
 The duration of the Kanchenjunga Base Camp trek depends on the level of comfort you prefer.

 If you want to trek for only 4-5 hours a day, a similar itinerary can be designed by lengthening the overall duration of the Trek.
 Furthermore, we can shorten the timeline if you can complete the Trek ahead of schedule.